quanal/Captain-Commando/docs/status.md

 Another problem of this approach is even if we switched the order of our cammand, it still executes it even though the sentence seems non-sense.
 For example, command is "go to the red block" then the agent will take <i>go</i> as an action and <i>red block</i> as an object, but if we switch the order of this command such as <i>go block red to the</i>, the agent still execute the command.
 Because our extraction function only takes action and obj based on the tag and ignore the order of the command, it will always gives the agent action and object.

-  Therefore we decided to switch to another approach to classify command out of the user_input.
+  Therefore, we decided to switch to another approach to classify command out of the user_input.
 We use DFA (Deterministic Finite State Machine) to take the input.
 The state machine will accept if the user's input follows certain structures.
 Below is the picture of our simple DFA as to accept or reject the user_input.

 <img src="http://farm5.staticflickr.com/4221/34799352621_6e541fdafe_b.jpg">